A cynic in our office has a theory that marriages can be divided into

 that "Probably, 40 or possibly even 50 percent of marriages will

 additional stressors that other marriages do not have.
-Thus the former have an even
+Thus the former can be expected to have an even

 higher failure rate.